digital-preservation/droid/README.md

 DROID is made available under the New BSD License: https://raw.github.com/digital-preservation/droid/master/license.md

+DROID can be built from source using Maven.
+Executing "mvn clean install" inside the droid-parent folder should be enough.
+The end result is available inside the droid-binary/target folder.

 More information can be found on the DROID github pages here: http://digital-preservation.github.com/droid/